M7mdAyman29/Mobile-Price-Range-prediction/README.md

 2. Data analysis and visualization
 3. Data Preprocessing
 4. Train Model By using cross validation and Grid search
-5. Test model by use algorith has high accuracy
+5. Test model by use algorithm has high accuracy
 6. Price prediction of Test.csv